 Should a child's behaviour outside of the school cause concern, the school would speak to the parent of the child and discuss the behaviour with the child, as appropriate.
-The school would take seriously any bulling incidents witnessed or reported outside of the school premises.
+The school would take seriously any bullying incidents witnessed or reported outside of the school premises.

-When a child is representing the school in any school-related activity (during school hours), we remind children of the expected behaviour and praise and encourage behaviour using the same techniques that we use in school.
+When a child representing the school in any school related activity (during school hours), we remind children of the expected behaviour and praise and encourage behaviour using techniques that we use in school.
 This ensures consistency of expectations and behaviour.

-Complaints from members of the public about the behaviour of pupils from the school are taken very seriously and will be dealt with in accordance with the Complaints Procedures Policy.
+Complaints from members of the public about the behaviours of pupils from the school are taken seriously and will be dealt with in accordance with the Complaints Procedures Policy.